insidepacket/vcf-terraform-modules/certmgmt/docs/README.md

 * Replace the current certificates with new CA signed certificates

 ## Constraints
 As VMware Cloud Foundation SDDC Manager only allow one certificate operation at a time.
-Using `-parallelism=1` is required when running `terraform apply`.
+Using `-parallelism=1` is required when running `terraform apply`: `terraform apply -parallelism=1`

+Note: -parallelism=n - Limit the number of concurrent operation as Terraform apply your template.
+Defaults to 10